360 Camera Pipeline

 # 2.7.
 Fixing the scale and setting the coordinate system

-The default scale of the point cloud generated by the photogrammetry software is different from the actual scale of the object.
+The point cloud's default scale differs from the actual object scale.
 To fix the scale, we need to find some objects with known dimensions as references.
 We need to add at least 3 points (markers) in the point cloud.
-More is preferred to minimise the inaccuracy.
+More is preferred to minimize the inaccuracy.

 # 2.9.
 Optimize camera pose